 • Materials markup: The client will be billed for the actual cost of materials (including freight), plus a specified markup, usually between 15% and 35%.

-• Time and materials not-to-exceed clause (T&M NTE): A not-to-exceed quote for the entire project can be included so the client knows the maximum cost of the project before work begins.
+• NTE clause: An NTE quote for the entire project can be included so the client knows the maximum cost of the project before work begins.

-• Payment milestones: To protect the contractor’s workflow, in some cases you may include agreed-upon milestones for progress payments.
+• Payment milestones: To protect the contractor’s workflow, in some cases agreed-upon milestones for progress payments can be included.

 Additional Items to Consider for a Time and Materials Contract